The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 First build size

 Start with a 5 x 2.25 in backing strip and fold it lengthwise or around the clip so the open side of the clip faces the page edge.
 Cut the pocket front slightly narrower than the backing.
 Cut the tag slightly narrower than the pocket interior and leave 3 to 5 mm visible as a pull edge.
+Keep the tag centered over the clip body, not dangling off one side.

 - Choose a large smooth clip and test it on a scrap page before covering it.
+Reject it if it scratches, bites, or leaves a shiny line.

 - Place the clip into the fold or behind the backing.
 Mark the page-grip channel in pencil as NO GLUE.